ferrazsergio/ferrazsergio/README.md

 ### About me:

-- 💼 Currently, I'm interning as a full stack Java developer at ANBIMA.
 - 📚 I'm dedicated to studying to specialize as a software engineer.
 - 🚀 My interpersonal skills include effective communication, proactivity, and resilience to solve problems even in crisis situations.